-Launched in 2018 by the Wissenschaftskolleg and the International Research Center Work and Human Life Cycle in Global History (re:work), the transnational network Working Futures aims to create a space for mutual exchange and understanding with respect to the futures of work, as well as work of the future, among scholars from different disciplines and countries while centered around a Franco-German nucleus.
-It endorses the premise that thinking about the futures of work requires an in-depth knowledge and analysis of its contemporary mutations.
+Launched in 2018 by the Wissenschaftskolleg and the International Research Center Work and Human Life Cycle in Global History (re:work), the transnational network Working Futures aims to create a space for mutual exchange and understanding on the futures of work among scholars from different disciplines and countries while centered around a Franco-German nucleus.
+Thinking about the futures of work requires an in-depth knowledge and analysis of its contemporary mutations.

 To this end, the network develops a process-driven approach and questions the transformation of work at the intersection of four processes: siliconization, financialization, ecologization and democratization.
 The network further deals with the epistemological challenges that arise from these processes for the historical and social sciences; insofar it involves the work of the social sciences on themselves, i.e. on their analytical tools and categories.